Job Prospects... At a glance

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are for the category “Plumbers”.

-The employment forecast shows very fast growth until 2020, largely fuelled by the Canterbury rebuild and Auckland construction.
+The employment forecast shows very fast growth until 2021 largely fuelled by Auckland construction activities.
 In other regions, employment growth is likely to remain stable.
-Beyond 2020, growth is forecast to continue, but at a slower rate.
+Beyond 2021 growth is forecast to continue, but at a slower rate.